Leona Valley AVA: History

 This area was once home to the indigenous Kitanemuk tribe, a branch of the Serranos, who lived as hunter/gathers.
 They were first encountered by Franciscan friar Francisco Garcés in 1776, residing in communal tule houses.
 They were not a war-like tribe but often fought with the neighboring tribe, the Allikliks on the Santa Clara River.
 The first Spanish explorers to visit the valley, of whom we have any record, were Father Garcés and Pedro Fages who came to California with Gaspar de Portola who later became the first governor of Alta California.
 Spanish explorers and missionaries introduced livestock that included large numbers of sheep and cattle grazing on the foothills and in the valleys.
 After a severe drought in the 1880s, the number of livestock sharply decreased.
 Farmers from France, Germany and the state of Nebraska arrived, breaking these large ranches into smaller parcels, which they farmed.
-In the 1870's and 1880's permanent settlers began to arrive who bought land and some homesteaded.
+In the 1870s and 1880s permanent settlers began to arrive who bought land and some homesteaded.
 John E. Ritter Sr., came in the spring of 1894 and homesteaded 160 acre.
 Here he grew his own grapes and built a winery.
 Later his sons acquired more land and branched out in hay, cattle and bees.
 In 1954, the Ritter Brothers holdings comprised 12000 acre.
-The name "Leona" derives from an early 1880s rancher named Miguel Leonis, a Basque sheep herder who called the area “Leona Valley."
+The name "Leona" derives from an early 1880s rancher named Miguel Leonis, a Basque sheep herder who called the area "Leona Valley."
 He married the daughter of Urbano, an Indian who owned the 1100 acre Rancho El Escorpion near the present town of Calabasas.
 Soon Leonis owned the ranch and was grazing his sheep and cattle from Calabasas up through Leona Valley where he gained vast holdings.
 Currently, "Leona Valley" identifies the valley, a town within the valley, a ranch (the Leona Valley Ranch), and the annual Leona Valley Cherry Festival.

 Early California wineries were established in and around the Leona Valley.
-Mr. Ritter was exacting about his wine production aging the wine for a minimum of five years, in a cave built into the side of a hill, before it was bottled, sold and shipped within the USA and to Germany.
+Mr. Ritter was exacting about his wine production aging the wine for a minimum of five years, in a cave built into the side of a hill, before it was bottled, sold and shipped within the US and to Germany.
 The Ritter family's Belvino Vineyards was one of the first bonded and licensed wineries in the country.
 Prohibition ended wine production for the Ritters and two other families who also produced wine in Leona Valley, Fritz Eichehoffers and John Munzs.
 Federal regulators shut them all down breaking up the wine barrels so they could no longer be used.
 It was said the local creeks ran red.
 Many of the original vineyards' 100 year-old grapevines survived, are still thriving and producing the Mission and Zinfandel varieties once grown by the Ritter family in their Belvino Vineyards.
 Many old-timers in the wine industry from Napa and Sonoma still remember and speak of the Leona Valley for its outstanding wines from the pre-Prohibition days.